zeid-hub/python-p3-v2-orm-lab/README.md

 Let's add property methods to set rules for the `Review` attributes as follows:

-- `year` should be an integer that is greater or equal to 2000.
+- `year` should be an integer that is greater than or equal to 2000.
 - `summary` should be a non-empty string.
-- `employee` should reference an `Employee` class instance that has been persisted into the "employees" table.
+- `employee_id` should be the id of an `Employee` class instance that has been persisted into the "employees" table.

 You can test your methods by running the tests in the